WeNeedThePoh/clean-code-summary/README.md

 ### Chapter 5: *Formatting*

--Probably the some details make the difference in the end, like formatting, a space missing can lead to a lot of pain.
+-Probably some tiny details make the difference in the end, like formatting, a space missing can lead to a lot of pain.
 Formatting code is about communication and what a developers should do best for the business is communicate.
 Like Robert says: *"Perhaps you thought that “getting it working” was the first order of business for a professional developer.
 I hope by now, however, that this book has disabused you of that idea"*.
 The code style and the formatting is so important that can affect future decisions and the maintainability of the code, because you can't change what you don't understand.

 -There are some few things that you should consider when you want to make your code formatted, first is vertical vertical formatting.
 This one is about number of lines that one file have, the overall size of a file.
 There is not a number where you should guide but the rule is that small files are easier to read than larges files.
 Still about vertical formatting, try to leave blank lines to separate different groups of thoughts, that way you can understand what is the line of thought for that function.
 The functions that are related should be near each order if possible and the the most important ones should always be on top.